 Professional Development Production of safety videos for safe sanitation of classrooms, technology equipment and the use of personal hygiene.
 Hybrid Learning Details of the plan Utilize the CDE, A GUIDEBOOK FOR THE SAFE REOPENING OF CALIFORNIA'S PUBLIC SCHOOLS to insure safety in daily activities.
 Follow the CDE's 10 main guidelines to insure safety in student arrival, classroom instruction, recess, lunch, restrooms, drinking fountains and transportation.
-C ategories Implementation Communication District will utilize Parent Square to communicate with families and staff.
+Categories Implementation Communication District will utilize Parent Square to communicate with families and staff.
 All areas of the school will be thoroughly disinfected.
 The campus will be thoroughly cleaned every day.
 Additional deep cleaning will occur on Wednesdays and Fridays.
 This will ensure the school is ready to receive the next cohort of students.
 Data / Technology Follow disinfecting and cleaning products application instructions.
 Maintenance requests will be reviewed regularly to keep our facilities in top working conditions.
 All work orders will be prioritized in terms of student and staff safety.
 All work orders related to keeping our facilities safe and in working order will be completed immediately.
 Policy / Governance All COVID Board policies are up to date with the GUSD Governing Board as released from CSBA.
 Implement policy / practice for a check system to ensure maintenance and custodial work orders are completed immediately.

-Staff will be trained through the Kennan.
+Human Resources Staff will be trained through the Kennan.
 Training will include safety and regulations during COVID-19.
 In addition to an online training system, professional development will be produced by our in-house experts.
 These training will be delivered in person and through videos.
-The topics will include but not be limited to:

-- Physical distancing

-- Symptom screening

-- CDC guidelines Use of Masks

-- CDC guidelines When and How to wash your hands

-Students will also receive frequent training in safety.
+The topics will include but not be limited to: • Physical distancing • Symptom screening • CDC guidelines Use of Masks • CDC guidelines When and How to wash your hands Students will also receive frequent training in safety.
 During the first week of school in hybrid learning, students will receive training on the importance of social distancing and other COVID-19 safety precautions.
 All training will be reviewed and updated as needed to keep up with the ever changing virus of COVID-19.
 When appropriate, areas of the will be retrofitted with plexiglass to adhere to social distancing.
+Finance During this time, the following budgets will be utilized to purchase all necessary safety equipment.
+4. Maintenance, Operations & Transportation Budgets 5.
+Grants 6.
+MCOE Cal Emergency Serv These budgets will be used to purchase items such as digital thermometers, plexiglass for offices, plexiglass for student and teacher desks, additional disinfectants, Personal Protective Equipment such as face shields and disposable masks, mesh fencing to close play structures, additional garbage cans, etc. Professional Development Production of safety videos for safe sanitation of classrooms, technology equipment and the use of personal hygiene.